avaika/interview/README.md

 ## Monitoring
 1. Which monitoring system do you prefer and why?
+2. Which monitoring system you will choose to monitor 1 year trends and why?

 ## ELK
 1. How to scale up and down elasticsearch cluster?
 Underwater stones?
 2. Index rotation?
 3. Alternatives for log collection?

+## Networks
+1. Main differences between tcp and udp.
+2. Main differences between nat and masquarade in iptables notation.
+3. Describe process of `ping ya.ru` in details.

+## GIT
+1. How we can revert lates merge request?

 # Fun things I've learned during interviews:
 1. ping is a client-server application